 Imagine you're sitting at a bustling dinner table in Beijing, surrounded by the aroma of Peking duck and the excited chatter of friends.
 A toast is proposed, and all eyes turn to you.
-You want to participate, to offer your heartfelt wishes, but the words escape you.
+So you want to participate, to offer your heartfelt wishes, but the words escape you.
 Knowing how to say cheers in Mandarin can bridge cultural gaps, enhance your dining experience, and show respect for Chinese traditions.

 From lively banquets to casual gatherings, understanding the nuances of toasting is essential for anyone interacting in a Chinese-speaking environment.
 More than just a word, saying "cheers" in Mandarin involves understanding cultural etiquette and choosing the right phrase for the occasion.
 So, let's dive into the art of toasting and equip you with the phrases and customs you need to impress at your next Chinese gathering!